solo-io/gloo/docs/content/guides/traffic_management/destination_types/rest_endpoint/_index.md

 {"id":2,"name":"Cat","status":"pending"}
 ```

 Great!
-We just called our first function through Gloo.
+We just called our first function through Gloo Edge.

 ### Pass parameters in a header

 Parameters can also come from headers.
-Let's tell Gloo to look for `id` in a header.
+Let's tell Gloo Edge to look for `id` in a header.

 Let's take a look at the route we created:
 ```shell